OWASP/www-project-cornucopia/tab_roadmap.md

 ### Create a New Deck

-The only version currently available is the Cornucopia Ecommerce Website Edition in English.
-We would like to create a new mobile app specific deck, probably using the wonderful OWASP Mobile Security Project as inspiration for the card source materials.
+The first deck is the Cornucopia Ecommerce Website Edition, and is currently available in six languages.
+There is a mobile app specific deck in progress.
 Do you have an idea for your own application security requirements card deck?
-Perhaps for mobile apps or something else?